Prolactin-releasing peptide

 Prolactin-releasing peptide (PrRP) is a peptide hormone that in humans is encoded by the PRLH gene.
-PrRP stimulates prolactin (PRL) release and regulates the expression of prolactin through binding to the prolactin-releasing peptide receptor (GPR10).
+PrRP binds to the receptor PrRPR and seems to be involved in appetite regulation, but its precise function isn’t fully understood.
+Though early research suggested that PrRP stimulates prolactin (PRL) release, hence its name, this potential function is debated.
+Unlike other anterior pituitary hormones, the hypothalamus seems to primarily regulate prolactin release through inhibition, mostly via dopamine as part of the hypothalamic–pituitary–prolactin axis.

 Description

 PrRP has 20 amino acids, and is a member of the RFamide peptide family.

 During the discovery process, PrRP was found to be a ligand for an orphan G-protein coupled receptor (GPR 10).
 Preliminary in vitro studies showed it to stimulate the secretion of prolactin from lactotropic cells, hence its name.
 Now, however, the function of PrRP in the brain is understood in terms of negative regulation of appetite.

 PrRP is produced by noradrenergic neurons A1 and A2 in the solitary nucleus, and also by neurons in the hypothalamus.